What is a Management Consultant?

 Management consultants usually divide their time between their offices and the client's site.
 Because they must spend a significant amount of time with clients, they travel frequently.
 They may experience stress when trying to meet a client's demands, often on a tight schedule.

-In 2010, about 23% of management analysts were self-employed.
 Self-employed consultants can decide how much, when, and where to work.
 However, they often are under more pressure than those who are wage and salary employees, because their livelihood depends on their ability to maintain and expand their client base.